 The best way to protect your fresh render from the rain is to cover it up with protective material, such as a tarp.
 If you’re worried about it raining after you’re done, use a render accelerator to make it dry faster by adding it into the render mix.
 This will prevent any rain damage from occurring.

 While a tarp is a great way to block out the rain or any other type of weather that may damage your render, there are also a variety of different alternative options that you can use to save your render.
-Some of the different items that you could use instead of a tarp include close mesh netting, rubber roofing sheets, and polythene just to name a few of them.
+Some of the different items that you could use instead of a tarp include close mesh netting, rubber roofing sheets, plastic, and polythene just to name a few of them.
 Having one or a few of these items nearby during your project is a great way to stay prepared for anything that mother nature throws at you while you’re rendering.
 With that being said, if you’re able to get your hands on some tarp that will likely be the best option because it allows you to contain all of the debris and contaminants from your construction project within the site.

 When you let your render get exposed to the rain, you’ll face the risk of causing some permanent damage to the structure during the project or after it’s been completed.
 Rendering in colder temperatures and damp conditions may lead to what’s called lime bloom, which causes white discoloration on the surfaces of the cement.
 The lime bloom itself won’t cause any major issues to the structure other than its appearance and can be easily removed by applying hydrochloric masonry cleaner after soaking it.
 Aside from the aesthetic problems that the rain could cause to the colour and texture of the finish, it can also lead to major structural issues if you let the render absorb too much water.